codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 The crucial differences are:

 - The `map` and `flatMap` methods do not execute the mapping functions; they simply return another `InvalidRequest` instance.
-The reason they have to create a new instance is because the wrapped type might have changed (`U` instead of `T`).
+The reason they have to create a new instance is because the wrapped type might change (from `T` to `U`).
 - The terminating `ifInvalid` method uses the `defaultValueProvider` function to supply the return value.
 - The default value provider is provided with the request error as its argument in case it needs it in order to return the appropriate result.